LagoLunatic/DSVEdit/README.txt

 Next you can click on "Open in Tiled".
 This will open up Tiled with the room you want to edit.
 After you're finished editing the room, make sure you press Ctrl+S in Tiled to save your changes.
 Then go back to DSVEdit and click "Import from Tiled".
 You should see the changes you made reflected in DSVEdit if you did it right.

-Now to test it in game.
+### Building a ROM with your changes

+After editing the game you will need to build a modified ROM in order to actually play it.
 Press F5 or go to Build -> Build to create a modified ROM file.
-After its finished you can open the ROM in an emulator to test it.
+After it's finished building the ROM will be placed in the same folder as all the game's files, and will have a name like "built_rom_dos.nds".

 If you want the changes you made to be saved to the filesystem, don't forget to press Ctrl+S in DSVEdit too!
 Otherwise the changes you made will be gone the next time you open up DSVEdit.